AriFordsham/GHCWiki/platforms.md

 Tier 1 platforms are our top priority.
 We only release GHC when they all work.
 Although there are not many Tier 1 platforms, they cover a very large fraction of our users.

+Criteria for Tier 1 platforms:

+- An active buildbot client, capable of doing full builds and uploading distributions.
+- An active maintainer, willing to investigate and fix platform-specific bugs, and to work with us during the release process

 <table><tr><th>**Architecture**</th>
 <th>**OS**</th>